 Vinicius Macuch Silva

-I’m a post-doctoral fellow working in the Visual Communication (ViCom) Priority Programme at the Goethe University Frankfurt, Germany.
-I’m interested in how people use language to create meaning in communication, both when interacting (face-to-face) with others and when producing and interpreting language in various other settings.
-In my research I use primarily quantitative empirical methods, including controlled experimentation as well as computational and corpus analysis, to investigate questions related to pragmatic inferencing, strategic communication, argumentation and stance-taking, as well as expressive and affective meaning.
+I’m a post-doctoral researcher working at the Institute of Linguistics of the Goethe University Frankfurt.
+My research deals with various aspects of linguistic meaning and how people use language in different communicative settings (e.g. in face-to-face interaction, online, etc.).
+I primarily use quantitative empirical methods, including controlled experimentation as well as statistical and corpus-analytic methods, to investigate questions related to pragmatic inferencing, strategic communication, argumentation and stance-taking, as well as expressive and affective meaning.